This is the final aspect of Christian Loyalty. Next up will be Responsibility. Blessings.... The Albatross

 How Does Scripture Illustrate The Importance Of Following Unspoken Wishes?

+Two men entered the city and sat down to rest.
+The old and mighty prophet looked at his younger assistant.
 "Why don't you wait here, for the Lord wants me to go on to the next city."
 The younger man wondered what the prophet meant.
 God had called him to learn from the older man and assist him.
 He noticed that the prophet was earnestly watching to see what his response would be.
 Sensing what the prophet's real wishes were, he answered, "I purpose before God that I will not leave you."

 These words seemed to please the old man, but as they walked on to the next city his assist wondered what kind of test he was being put to and why.